 DeVos has always been a controversial figure.
 She became Education Secretary by the slimmest of margins.
 It took Vice President Mike Pence to cast a tie-breaking vote to confirm her appointment.
 Simply put, the senate hearing, as a whole, didn’t help garner her overwhelming support from senators.
-Not only did she stumble on questions pertaining to special education, she floundered on numerous topics such as school accountability, student assessments, safety, and financial aid for colleges.
+Not only did she stumble on questions pertaining to special education, but she also floundered on numerous topics such as school accountability, student assessments, safety, and financial aid for colleges.

 On top of that, she entered the position having virtually no experience in anything dealing with public school education.
-She never held the position of teacher, administrator or state superintendent before ascending to the highest post in education.
+She never held the position of teacher, administrator, or state superintendent before ascending to the highest post in education.
 Some critics claimed that she never set foot in a public school as a student, either.

 The latter criticism has some validity.
 DeVos came from a prominent family with direct ties to the fortunes of the Michigan-based Multilevel marketing behemoth, Amway.
-Many reports indicated she was educated in private schools – both k-12 and college.
+Many reports indicated she was educated in private schools—both K-12 and college.

 Her reputation centered on her advocacy.
 She led a group that pushed for school choice in her home state of Michigan.
-This led to proliferation of charter schools and vouchers for private schools in the state.
+This led to the proliferation of charter schools and vouchers for private schools in the state.